 We are actively phasing out fossil-based production and investing in a greater share of renewable generation and natural gas can be a transition fuel in the conversion to a sustainable energy system.
 Natural gas has lower CO2 emissions compared to other fossil fuels, provides increased security of energy supply and gives Vattenfall a more balanced portfolio that reflects the European energy mix.

 Natural gas can play a crucial role in our efforts to reduce CO2 emissions.
-In Germany and the Netherlands, Vattenfall is active in almost all parts of the gas value chain, from gas storage, trade and delivery to more than 2.3 million end consumers.
+In Germany and the Netherlands, Vattenfall is active in almost all parts of the gas value chain, from gas storage, trade and delivery to almost 2.4 million end consumers.
 We supply natural gas for heating purposes to households, small and medium enterprises, power stations and industry.

 Gas-fired power is a bridging fuel to a sustainable energy system.
 When CO2 prices increase, natural gas will become increasingly attractive and competitive compared to, for instance, coal-fired power plants.